 - 1. The Association shall have the right to make reasonable use of College space, facilities, and equipment in accordance with present College procedures, for activities relating to its position as the recognized representative of the members of its bargaining unit. - 2.
 The Association shall be entitled to reasonable use of the campus mail, without cost, in accordance with College procedures.
 The Association agrees to limit its use to material directly related to its function as collective bargaining agent. - 3.
 The Association shall have the right to post, at appropriate designated places on the campus, bulletins and notices relevant to official Association business. - 4.
 Duly authorized representatives of KSCEA shall be permitted to transact official KSCEA business on campus at reasonable times. - 5.
 The College shall provide KSCEA, at the Association's option, with adequate on-campus office space, equipped with standard office furnishings sufficient for two (2) persons.
 The current per square foot cost for operation and maintenance will be charged to the Association.
 Computer and telephone costs and office furnishings maintenance costs will be borne by the Association. - 6.
 The Association shall continue to be entitled to hold meetings at reasonable times.
-The Association, its officers, and members shall not engage in Association activities which unreasonably interfere with normal College operations. - C. The College shall deduct, in equal installments from October through May, the regular annual dues or service fee of the Association from the pay of each bargaining unit member who has submitted a payroll deduction form, or the bargaining unit member may request a single, lump-sum payroll deduction for dues or the service fee.
-The Association will provide the College with the completed deduction forms for dues or the service fee.
+The Association, its officers, and members shall not engage in Association activities which unreasonably interfere with normal College operations. - C. The College shall deduct, in equal installments from October through May, the regular annual dues of the Association from the pay of each bargaining unit member who has submitted a payroll deduction form, or the bargaining unit member may request a single, lump-sum payroll deduction for dues or the service fee.
+The Association will provide the College with the completed deduction forms for dues.
 Deductions authorized by faculty members submitted to the College after October 1 shall begin no later than three (3) weeks after submission. - 1.
-The amount to be deducted shall be certified by the Association to the College and the aggregate deductions shall be remitted monthly to KSCEA together with an itemized statement containing the names of the faculty members with the amount of dues or service fee deducted for each one.
-Remittance to the Association shall be made by the last day of the month following the month in which such deductions have been made. - a.
-Effective July 1, 2007, all employees covered by this Agreement who are members of the bargaining unit shall be required to pay dues or a service fee for the expenses incurred by the Association related to collective bargaining, including but not limited to negotiations, grievance and arbitrations, and actions taken under RSA 273-A, in an amount not greater than Association dues. - b.
-Employees have the right to object to the payment of a service fee or to the amount of the service fee.
-The Association will provide written justification to the employee for the amount of the service fee charged.
-Employees who object shall notify both the employer and the Association of the specific objections by certified mail, return receipt requested, no later than November 1 in each academic year.
-The Association will provide written justification to the employee for the amount of the service fee charged. - c.
-The only grounds for an exception to the dues or service fee shall be for an employee who is a member of a bona fide religious organization that specifically objects to the payment of dues or a service fee to public employee labor organizations.
-The employee who objects on these grounds shall provide appropriate documentation, including but not limited to his/her membership in such an organization and a copy of the organization's statement regarding such membership to the Association. - 3.
+The amount to be deducted shall be certified by the Association to the College and the aggregate deductions shall be remitted monthly to KSCEA together with an itemized statement containing the names of the faculty members with the amount of dues deducted for each one.
+Remittance to the Association shall be made by the last day of the month following the month in which such deductions have been made. - 2.
+All members of the Association shall be required to pay dues for the expenses incurred by the Association related to collective bargaining, including but not limited to negotiations, grievance and arbitrations, and actions taken under RSA 273-A. - 3.
 Membership in the Association shall be continuous.
-Any change from dues paying membership status to agency fee status shall be for the next academic year and must be made by the employee no later than May 15 of the current academic year in writing to the employer and the Association by certified mail, return receipt requested.
+Any change from dues paying membership status to non-member status shall be for the next academic year and must be made by the employee no later than May 15 of the current academic year in writing to the employer and the Association by certified mail, return receipt requested.

-- 4. Employees whose appeal of the service fee is not sustained shall be subject to collection of the fee through the appropriate legal measures under New Hampshire law. - 5.
-The Association shall hold the College harmless with regard to any action arising out of its compliance with this section. - D. Participation in activities of collective bargaining and faculty representation by KSCEA officers and committee membership shall be considered a service activity similar to other committee work at the College.
+- 4. The Association shall hold the College harmless with regard to any action arising out of its compliance with this section. - D. Participation in activities of collective bargaining and faculty representation by KSCEA officers and committee membership shall be considered a service activity similar to other committee work at the College.